1. Why is the AUP being revised?

 Yes.
 University faculty and students may use MSU IT resources in connection with course assignments that require student involvement in campaign activities, as long as the faculty member does not specify the candidates or ballot measures on whose behalf the students should campaign and where, for example, students write papers or make class presentations evaluating their experiences.

-12. Can registered student organizations continue to conduct fund-raising activities using MSU IT Resources?
+13. Can registered student organizations continue to conduct fund-raising activities using MSU IT resources?

 Yes.
-The revised Policy has not altered the current rules regarding fund-raising by registered student organizations.
+The revised Policy has not altered the current rules regarding fund-raising by Registered Student Organizations (RSOs).
 (RSOs are considered “affiliated with the university” for purposes of Section 3.9.)
 RSOs should continue to follow the normal approval process for conducting fund-raising activities.
 Questions about that process should be directed to the Department of Student Life.

 It depends.
 The faculty Outside Work for Pay Policy states: “When engaged in outside work for pay, faculty members must make it clear that (a) they are acting in their individual capacities and not on behalf of the university; and (b) that the university does not endorse, sponsor, or support the outside work.”